aecsocket/aecsocket/README.md

 I'm a programmer based in the UK who's been programming since 2018.
-I got my start in Java through Minecraft modding, and later moved on to lower-level programming with Rust.
-Currently I'm developing my Rust skills, and looking at lower-level embedded programming, as well as high-level sysadmin and DevOps tools.
+I got my start in Java through Minecraft modding, and later moved on to programming with Rust.
+Currently I'm exploring low-level embedded programming and application development in Rust, as well as system administration and DevOps.

 # What I've built